pivotal-cf/docs-riakcs/getting-started.md

 );
 ```

-Edit `s3curl.pl` to add `myriak.myhostname` to the known endpoints:
+Edit `s3curl.pl` to add `p-riakcs.myhostname` to the known endpoints:

 ```
 ...